gcaba4/gcaba4.github.io/README.md

 About me:
-  I like computers :)
+- I like computers :)

 Skills:
-  Procrastinating
+- Procrastinating
-  Self-Doubt
+- Self-Doubt
-  Willingness to fail
+- Willingness to fail
-  Persistent
+- Persistent
+- ChatGPT Account